nagyistge/jmeter-graphs/README.md

 $ java -jar jmeter-graphs-0.1.0.jar "requests" "../test/jmeter_graphs/fixtures/aggregate-report.csv"
 $ java -jar jmeter-graphs-0.1.0.jar "throughput" "../test/jmeter_graphs/fixtures/aggregate-report.csv"
 ```

-The standalone or uberjar can be placed anywhere on your Java classpath.
+This is a standalone executable jar and can be placed anywhere on your filesystem.

 ## Implementation